 Mindful Breathing

-This is a simple practice where you focus on your breath, noticing the sensation of inhalation and exhalation.
-Whenever your mind wanders, gently bring your focus back to your breath.
-This can help calm your mind and reduce stress.
+This simple practice focuses on your breath, noticing inhalation and exhalation.
+When your mind wanders, gently bring focus back to your breath.
+It helps calm your mind and reduce stress.

 tick red svg